Churro-inspired, vegan air fryer donut holes are sweet and cakey with a crunchy cinnamon-sugar coating. A perfect treat with coffee or tea!

 - In a shallow bowl, mix together the cinnamon and remaining 2 tablespoons of sugar.
 Set this aside.

 - Cut a piece of parchment paper so it covers some of the bottom of your air fryer but doesn’t cover it completely.
-I use a square and cut it about 1" smaller than the bottom, leaving plenty of room for air to circulate.
+Leave about ½" around the edges to let air flow.

 - Remove the dough from the fridge, and give it a quick knead.
 Divide into 12 pieces, forming the pieces into balls.
-Dredge each ball in cinnamon sugar, and arrange into a single layer on the parchment paper, leaving at least 1? of room around each ball.
-I air fried mine in 2 batches of 6 Chonut Holes each.
+Dredge each ball in cinnamon sugar, and arrange into a single layer on the parchment paper, leaving at least 1" of room around each ball.
+I air fried mine in 2 batches of 6 donut holes each.

 - Let them cool for 5-10 minutes before removing from the basket.
 You want these cooled completely, and the total cooling time depends on how many you fried at once and the size of your basket.